germanfica/Unity-WebCamTexture-Devices/README.md

 ## Performance issue

 A performance issue has been found in WebCamTexture.devices.
+To test the issue, it must be done using a build.
+With this build you will be able to analyse the performance issue from the Unity Profiler.

 ![WebCamTexture-devices-performance-issue](/Images/WebCamTexture.devices-performance-issue.png)